Vavrikus/x17-utef/README.md

     - **source**
         - Contains all .cpp files common to the reconstruction and simulation scripts.
     - **thesis**
-        - Contains the Latex and pdf files of my bachelor's thesis
+        - Contains the Latex and pdf files of my bachelor thesis